-We’re barely into the start of winter in the U.S., but, if you live in one of the 48 states (damn you, Florida and Hawaii!) where snow is a real possibility, chances are good you’re already dreaming of sun, surf, and warmer climes.
+We’re barely into the start of spring in the U.S., but, if you live in one of the 48 states (damn you, Florida and Hawaii!) where snow is a real possibility, chances are good you’re already dreaming of sun, surf, and warmer climes.
 As if you needed another reason to visit New Zealand, the country is home to some of the most beautiful beaches in the world.
 Here are five of our favorites.

 For Surfers: Piha